Leroy Brown (wrestler): Zambuie Express/Muslim Connection (1983–1985)

-From Florida the team traveled to Memphis to compete for the Continental Wrestling Association (CWA) where they were immediately pitted against the top face team of the territory The Fabulous Ones (Stan Lane and Steve Keirn).
+The team soon traveled to Memphis to compete for the Continental Wrestling Association (CWA), where they were immediately pitted against the top face team of the territory, The Fabulous Ones (Stan Lane and Steve Keirn).
 On January 24, 1984, the Zambuie Express were awarded the AWA Southern Tag Team Championship when the Fabulous Ones failed to show up for a match, but the titles were declared vacant instead of giving them to Akeem and Muhammad.
-The CWA held a tournament for the vacant championship, a tournament won by the Zambuie Express as they defeated the Pretty Young Things (Koko B. Ware and Norvell Austin) in the final match.
+The CWA held a tournament for the vacant championship, a tournament won by the Zambuie Express as they defeated the Pretty Young Things (Koko B. Ware and Norvell Austin) in the finals.
 The Pretty Young Things won the championship only a week later, defeating the Zambuie Express on CWA's weekly show at the Mid-South Coliseum.
-Eight days later the Zambuie Express regained the championship.
-The duo held on to the belts until March 12, 1984, when they lost to Jerry Lawler and Jos LeDuc.
-The team toured with New Japan Pro-Wrestling in the spring of 1984 and then ended up working for Jim Crockett Promotions based in the Carolinas by the summer of 1984.
-The team sided with Paul Jones and became part of Paul Jones' Army as they fought against Jimmy Valiant and Valiant's friends.
-The Express competed on the 1984 version of Starrcade, where they lost to the team of Buzz Tyler and The Masked Assassin #1.
-The loss to Tyler and the Assassin was one of the last matches the Zambuie Express worked together, splitting up a short time later.
+Eight days later, the Zambuie Express regained the championship.
+The duo held on to the belts until March 12, when they lost to Jerry Lawler and Jos LeDuc.
+The team toured with New Japan Pro-Wrestling in the spring and ended up working for Jim Crockett Promotions by the summer.
+The Zambuie Express sided with Paul Jones and became part of Paul Jones' Army as they fought against Jimmy Valiant and Valiant's friends.
+At Starrcade on November 22, they lost to Buzz Tyler and The Masked Assassin #1.
+This was one of the last matches the Zambuie Express worked together, splitting up a short time later.

-Return to Leroy Brown
+Return to Leroy Brown (1985–1987)

-In 1985 Daniels resumed working as Leroy Brown, travelling to Japan to work a tour for NJPW, often teaming with "Bad News" Allen Coage.
-By 1986 Brown began working for the Universal Wrestling Federation (UWF), formerly Mid-South Wrestling.
-In the UWF teamed up with "Wild" Bill Irwin and won the UWF Tag Team Championship from the team of John Tatum and Jack Victory on November 9, 1986.
+In 1985, Daniels resumed working as Leroy Brown, travelling to Japan to work a tour for NJPW, often teaming with "Bad News" Allen Coage.
+The following year, Brown began working for the Universal Wrestling Federation (UWF), formerly Mid-South Wrestling.
+Brown teamed up with "Wild" Bill Irwin and won the UWF Tag Team Championship from the team of John Tatum and Jack Victory on November 9, 1986.
 The team successfully defended the championship against Gary Young and Joe Savoldi as part of the UWF Superdome Extravaganza, held at the New Orleans' Superdome on November 27.
-The team held the title for 48 days in total, until they were defeated by Terry Taylor and Jim Duggan on December 27, 1986.
+The team held the title for 48 days in total, until they were defeated by Terry Taylor and Jim Duggan on December 27.